Cornell-Allogators/smolVLA-FPGA-Accelerator/report/sections/05-implementations.typ

 #include "../figures/mlp-packed/mlp-packed.typ"

-We also experiment with packing our weights and tensors.
-Our weights and activations are int8, so we can pack up to four values per 32 bit beat.
-This helps transfers to and from BRAM, which normally transfer 32 bit words.
-Normally, worst case, if the weights were not consecutive in memory, it would require up to four memory reads.
-However, by packing, we guarantee that we can move 4 weights per cycle.
-In the future, this would also help with transfer from offchip HBM over AXI.
-AXI also would requires less data beats for each transaction, helping alleviate potential memory bandwidth issues.
+We also implemented weight and tensor packing.
+Since our weights and activations are 8-bit integers (`int8`), we can pack up to four values into a single 32-bit word.
+This optimization is crucial for BRAM data transfers, which typically operate on 32-bit words.
+Without packing, non-consecutive memory accesses could require up to four separate read cycles.
+Packing guarantees that we can move four weights per cycle.
+This creates a path for future optimizations using AXI for off-chip HBM transfers, where reducing the number of data beats per transaction alleviates memory bandwidth constraints.